VitaliiKalinbet/blog/README.md

 # blog
-A project to improve programming skills
+A project to improve programming skills.